rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 This is almost an exact copy of a conversation I had with some of my coworkers.
 The immutability analogy I have used before works well here: mathematics is immutable while empirical sciences mutate in-place.
 Bob's argument is partially valid as there is a lot of engineering going into coding and that is likely to keep changing[^eng].
 Also, formal verification has a maintenance cost[^mathcost] making me question how realistic Alice's dream is.
 Can you think about code examples that aged very well?

-[^eng]: E.g. consider performance improvements that can be made to my `partitionSecondEithers`.
+[^eng]: E.g. consider performance improvements that can be made to my `partitionEithers`.
 Note, Haskell code that is implemented using constructors and pattern matching only does not take advantage of rewrite rules that are already in place for combinators like `foldr`.
 Compare my code to the source of [_add_blank_target `paritionEithers`](https://hackage.haskell.org/package/base-4.17.0.0/docs/src/Data.Either.html#partitionEithers) in `Data.Either`.

 [^mathcost]: If you use a PL with a proof assistant feature and write proofs for your programs, a refactoring will have additional cost of rethinking the proofs.
 This could be not an issue with Liquid Haskell, which does the proofs for you, but still may require extra work if the logic solver needs extra help.
-Consider refactoring `partitionSecondEithers` (annotated as before) to use `foldr`, Liquid Haskell will tell you that your code is unsafe.
+Consider refactoring my `partitionEithers` (annotated as before) to use `foldr` (which is incidentally what Base implementation uses), Liquid Haskell will tell you that your code is unsafe.
 It is interesting to note that QuickCheck-like property tests maintain very well.

 _side_note_start
 We consider PLs that reach a certain threshold of usage as immortal.